7 Unnecessary Things to Stop Concerning Yourself With Today to Beautify Your Faith

 Limit exposing yourself to the kind of information about others that you know will arise ill feelings in you.
 Protect your gaze and heart against anything that can corrupt them.

 We’re all immensely blessed, just in different ways.
 When you’re having a bad day, feeling down and lonely, you’re more vulnerable to being sad and envious when you see someone else’s blessings.
-So protect themselves as well as you.
+So protect them, as well as yourself.

 We’re all human, after all.
-It’s much easier to prevent your voluntary exposure in the first place, than to have daily reminders of the happiness and blessing you crave so much and to consequently try to control the jealousy which arises when you see someone else has it.
+It’s much easier to prevent your voluntary exposure in the first place, than to have daily reminders of the happiness and blessing you crave so much and to consequently try to control the jealousy which arises when you see that someone else has it already.

 2. Your own past paralyzing you